 Country Predominant Subtypes (approx. %) References

-Brazil B (80%), F (14%), C (3%) [39]
+Drozil Brazil B (80%), F (14%), C (3%) [39]

-Diazii B (80%), I' (14%), C (3%) [40]

-India L I' C (90 050() D (2 100() A (20() [41]
+BIazii [40]

+C(80.059/) P(2.109/) A(29/) [41]

-muia C (80-95%), B (2-10%), A (2%) [42]
+India C (80-95%), B (2-10%), A (2%) [42]

 Malawi C (>90%) [43]

 CRF01_AE (80-95%), B (5-20%) [44]

 Thailand [45]

 [46]

-Zimbabwe C (700/) B (120/) A (120/) D (70/) [47]

-Ziiiidabwe C (70%), B (12%), A (12%), D (7%) [48]
+Zimbabwe C (70%), B (12%), A (12%), D (7%) [47]

+Zimbabwe [48]

-Although data are limited, some studies suggest that the natural susceptibility of HIV-1 to antiretroviral drugs may be influenced by subtype49-50, and polymorphisms associated with drug resistance are frequently detected in antiretroviral drug naive individuals with non-subtype B infection51.
+Although data are limited, some studies suggest that the natural susceptibility of HIV-1 to antiretroviral drugs may be influenced by subtype48-49, and polymorphisms associated with drug resistance are frequently detected in antiretroviral drug naive individuals with non-subtype B infection50.

-In the Ugandan HIVNET 012 trial, the rate of NVP resistance following single dose NVP prophylaxis was different for women with subtype A vs. D HIV-152.
+In the Ugandan HIVNET 012 trial, the rate of NVP resistance following single dose NVP prophylaxis was different for women with subtype A vs. D HIV-151.
 This suggests that the rates of resistance emerging during antiretroviral drug exposure may vary from region to region, depending on which subtypes are prevalent.
-Recent studies have shown that

-HIV-1 subtype may influence the pattern of resistance mutations that emerge after exposure to antiretroviral drugs53-54.
-Subtype-specific differences in protease and RT sequences may influence the rate at which a specific mutation emerges55, and the type of amino acid selected at a given position under drug pressure56-57.
-Differences in sequences of non-subtype B viruses may also lead to emergence of novel subtype-specific drug resistance mutations at positions not associated with drug resistance in subtype B58.
+Recent studies have shown that HIV-1 subtype may influence the pattern of resistance mutations that emerge after exposure to antiretroviral drugs52-53.
+Subtype-specific differences in protease and RT sequences may influence the rate at which a specific mutation emerges54, and the type of amino acid selected at a given position under drug pressure55-56.
+Differences in sequences of non-subtype B viruses may also lead to emergence of novel subtype-specific drug resistance mutations at positions not associated with drug resistance in subtype B57.
 HIV-1 subtype may also affect viral fitness, in the presence or absence of drug resistance mutations.
 Such differences could in turn influence the dynamics of emergence drug resistance following antiretroviral drug exposure.

 It is not known whether HIV-1 subtype will influence treatment response in HPTN 052.
-A retrospective study comparing 50 patients with subtype B and 50 patients with non-B subtypes did not find a difference in virologic responses to highly active antiretroviral therapy (HAART)59.
+A retrospective study comparing 50 patients with subtype B and 50 patients with non-B subtypes did not find a difference in virologic responses to highly active antiretroviral therapy (HAART)58.
 However, that study did not compare the response among patients with different non-B subtypes.
-In another study, 79 drug naive African patients with different non-B subtypes had a similar response to HAART60.
+In another study, 79 drug naive African patients with different non-B subtypes had a similar response to HAART59.
 However, the number of patients in that study with each subtype was small.
 Furthermore, in both studies, different antiretroviral regimens were used to treat individual patients; this may have made it difficult to detect a subtype-based difference in response to treatment.